mdigambia/wp-and-db/database-I/DB-I-Plan.md

 - Notations
 - Students implement the reviews and update the diagrams

-## Week 3
+## Week 3 (was holiday)

 - Diagramming (MS Visio, EDraw, MySLQ Workbench)
   - Crows Foot
   - UML Diagramming
 - Give solutions to the problems
 - Assignment - Turn the  crows foot to a UML Diagram
+- Assignment - Install Laragon

 ## Week 4

 - Implementing the problems with MySQL

+## Week 5

+- Data modeling MoogoDB
 - Implementing the problems with MoongoDB